Seamless Token Approval Management: Integrate Revoke.cash into Your dApp

 }

-Revoke.cash supports a chainId parameter — the user goes directly to the right network.
+Revoke.cash supports the chainId parameter — users land directly on the correct network.

-If you need to show allowances inside your dApp without redirecting — read directly via ERC-20 allowance():
+If you want to show allowances inside the dApp without a redirect, read them directly via ERC-20 allowance():

 import { createPublicClient, http, erc20Abi } from 'viem'